AdamDadeH/adamdadeh.github.io/_books/cartographies_of_time.md

 ---
-name : "Cartographies of Time : A History of the Timeline" subject : Data Visualization / History link : "https://www.amazon.com/Cartographies-Time-Timeline-Daniel-Rosenberg/dp/1616890584"
+title : "Cartographies of Time : A History of the Timeline" subject : Data Visualization / History link : "https://www.amazon.com/Cartographies-Time-Timeline-Daniel-Rosenberg/dp/1616890584"
 ---